Jazz Chisholm Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, which ranks 11th in MLB.
+- The pitching staff for the Phillies has a collective 9.1 K/9, the seventh-best in the league.

-- The Phillies have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.
+- The Phillies have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.

-- Phillies pitchers combine to surrender 158 home runs (1.1 per game), the 10th-fewest in baseball.
+- Phillies pitchers combine to give up 159 home runs (1.1 per game), the 10th-fewest in the league.

-- In his last appearance on Saturday, the righty tossed 4 2/3 innings against the Milwaukee Brewers, giving up seven earned runs while surrendering eight hits.
+- The lefty last pitched on Sunday against the Milwaukee Brewers, when he went four innings, allowing two earned runs while giving up five hits.

+- The 28-year-old has put together a 3.91 ERA and 8.3 strikeouts per nine innings in 18 games this season, while allowing a batting average of .277 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.